elifozgeyilmaz/code_review/submission_template.md

 - it excludes the cancelled orders while suming the order amount, however the number of the orders for finding the average is done by dividing the sum of noncancelled orders by number of all orders, which leads to mathematical error.

 ### Edge cases & risks
-- If the input parameter is not a tuple or amount is non-numeric data types (e.g., strings that cannot be converted to numbers) or, order amount is negative.
+- If the input is not an iterable of order-like mappings (dicts), the function may fail or amount is non-numeric data types (e.g., strings that cannot be converted to numbers) or, order amount is negative.
 -If an order is missing "status" or "amount", the function can raise KeyError.